-In the fiscal year under review the expenses from write-down of trade receivables and write-down of receivables from insurances amounted to EUR 5,700 thousand (2018: EUR 4,682 thousand).
-The already in prior year wrote-down receivables were derecognized when they exceed a certain age in the financial year 2019, whereby the expenses increased.
-In turn the bad debt allowances for those gross receivables, as was illustrated above, became obsolete.
+In the fiscal year under review the expenses from write-down of trade receivables and write-down of receivables from insurances amounted to EUR 7,133 thousand (2019: EUR 5,700 thousand).
+The already in prior year adjusted receivables were derecognized when they exceed a certain age in the current-financial year, whereby the expenses increased.
+Oppositely the adjustments for those gross receivables, as was illustrated above, became obsolete.